 A fifth patent family owned by us is directed to instruments and consumables.
-This patent family includes one granted Japanese patent and one pending Japanese patent application, two pending Chinese patent applications, and one pending patent application in each of the U.S., Europe, Canada and Hong Kong.
+This patent family includes one granted Japanese patent and one pending Japanese patent application, three pending Chinese patent applications, two registered Hong Kong patent applications and one pending patent application in each of the U.S., Europe, and Canada.
 The standard patent expiration date for any U.S. patents that may issue from this family is February 25, 2031, and for any non-U.S. patents is January 27, 2032.